LPCIC/elpi/ELPI.md

 This is particularly useful in writing [CHR rules](#syntactic-constraints) since the hypothetical program is a list of clauses.

+Note that this is also true for `:-`, i.e. its right hand side can be a list of predicates.

 ## Non logical features

 - The cut operator `!` is present, and does not work on nested disjunctions (`;` is not primitive).